MA-SAPO: Multi-Agent Reasoning for Score-Aware Prompt Optimization: Methodology

 The Refiner Agent regenerates an optimized prompt $\hat{p}$ by incorporating the improvement report:

 It operationalizes the analyzer’s insights into a concrete optimized prompt.
 Compared to a direct rewriting approach, which may introduce irrelevant or unjustified changes, the refiner explicitly conditions on the improvement report, producing refinements that are focused, justifiable, and consistent with diagnostic evidence.
-The final optimized prompt $\hat{p}$ is then used to generate a corresponding optimized response $\hat{r}$.
+The final optimized prompt $\hat{p}$ is then used to generate a corresponding optimized response $\hat{r}$.\footnote{The detailed prompts and specific role descriptions for agents are provided in Appendix~\ref{prompt_design}.}